-I am delighted to introduce Woking Borough Council's inaugural Health and Wellbeing Strategy.
-This document describes our ambition to improve the health and wellbeing of Woking residents over the next ten years and sets out the key priorities we have identified.
+I am delighted to introduce Woking Borough Council's Health and Wellbeing Strategy.
+This document describes our ambition to improve the health and wellbeing of our residents over the next ten years and sets out the key priorities we have identified.

 Although the council does not directly provide healthcare services, there are many other factors that influence people's health and wellbeing.
 These include how active people are, their employment status, the social support they can access and the quality of their housing.
-The council has a role to play in improving these wider determinants and narrowing the gap between those with the best and worst wellbeing in the borough.
+The council has a role to play in improving these wider factors and narrowing the wellbeing gap in the borough.

-The population of Woking is generally healthy, but we know that outcomes are not universally as good as they could be.
+Woking's population is generally healthy, yet we know that outcomes are not universally as good as they could be.
 In the most deprived areas of Woking, life expectancy is almost six years lower for men and over four years lower for women compared to those in the least deprived areas.
-We have seen the pandemic and lockdowns have a significant impact on health and we have heard from our residents that many are concerned about their mental health and wellbeing.
+We have seen that the pandemic and lockdowns have had a significant impact on health and have heard that many of our residents are concerned about their mental health and wellbeing.

-The pandemic has also changed the way we deliver services and I am proud of the way teams across the Council have responded flexibly to support residents during this time.
-Through delivery of this strategy we will to build on this work with our local communities.
+The pandemic has also changed the way we deliver services and I am proud of the way teams across the council have responded flexibly to support residents during this time.

+Through delivery of this strategy we will build upon this work with our local communities.

 We cannot realise this aim alone, so it is vital that we work with a wide range of partners to deliver this strategy.
-These include North West Surrey Integrated Care Partnership and the numerous voluntary, community and faith organisations in Woking.
-We are committed to working innovatively to deliver sustainable improvements in health and wellbeing and ultimately realise our vision of everyone in Woking living a healthy and independent life.
+These include North West Surrey Integrated Care Partnership and the numerous voluntary, community and faith organisations across the borough.
+We are committed to working innovatively to deliver sustainable improvements in health and wellbeing and ultimately realise our vision of everyone living a healthy and independent life.